tsugicontrib/tsugi-laravel-sample/README.md

 You will need to install the Tsugi Management Console from https://github.com/tsugiproject/tsugi and configure it and create all the database tables.
-This can run on a completely different web environment than your Laraval code - but it does need access to the same database as your Laravel instance to set up keys, etc.  By default there will be a 12345 / secret key inserted and usable if you are in DEVELOPER mode.
+This can run on a completely different web environment than your Laravel code - but it does need access to the same database as your Laravel instance to set up keys, etc.  By default there will be a 12345 / secret key inserted and usable if you are in DEVELOPER mode.

+# Install Laravel

+If you have not already done so install Laravel:

+    composer global require "laravel/installer=~1.1"

+# Make a laravel application named zippy

+If you don't already have an application, create one:

+    composer create-project laravel/laravel zippy --prefer-dist

+    $ cd zippy
+    $ ls
+    CONTRIBUTING.md bootstrap   phpunit.xml server.php
+    app     composer.json   public      vendor
+    artisan     composer.lock   readme.md

+Looks like a fine Laravel application

-# Configuring Tsugi in Your Laravel App
+# Adding Tsugi in Your Laravel App

-Make a copy of `config.php` from Tsugi into the top level directory of your Laravel Application - do not put this in the `app` folder - it needs to find the `vendor` folder.
+Make a copy of `config.php` from Tsugi into the top level directory of your Laravel Application - do not put this in the `zippy/app` folder - it needs to find the `vendor` folder.

 Edit the file to set up the various bits.
 Mostly it will be the same as your Tsugi management controller `config.php` but with a different `wwwroot`.

 # Adding the Dependency to composer.json

+Look at the latest commit in https://github.com/tsugiproject/tsugi-php/ Use this commit and add the following line to your `composer.json`.

+    "tsugi/lib": "dev-master#f6c888b0182adbd989fb838baeb6fb0ebb7caceb"

+    "type": "project",
+    "require": {
+        "php": ">=7.0.0",
+        "fideloper/proxy": "~3.3",
+        "laravel/framework": "5.5.*",
+        "laravel/tinker": "~1.0",
-    "tsugi/lib": "dev-master#60bc5574df95e7bd657c18ecce5baed08680ada5"
+        "tsugi/lib": "dev-master#f6c888b0182adbd989fb838baeb6fb0ebb7caceb"
+    },

-And run
+Then run

     composer update